Thursday, June 20, 2024

 https://www.finedininglovers.com/recipes/homemade-strozzapreti

-I couldn't find any Semolina , so I just used 400g of 00 flour and they can out OK...
+I couldn't find any Semolina , so I just used 400g of 00 flour and they came out OK...

 Wednesday, June 12, 2024